tskit-dev/tutorials/_sources/phylogen.md

 # example code reading in a large file, timed

-# Or read smaller trees from strings (here we create a tree spanning 1000 genomic units)
+# Read a smaller tree from a string (here we create a tree spanning 1000 genomic units)
 ts = tsconvert.from_newick("(A:6,((B:1,C:1):2,(D:2,E:2):1):3);", span=1000)
 ```

 The "succinct tree sequence" format used by {program}`tskit` can also store mutations
 (and optionally a reference genome) along with the tree(s).
 This results in a
 single unified representation of large genomic datasets, storing trees,
-sequence data and metadata in a single efficient structure.
-Examples are given
+sequence data, and metadata in a single efficient structure.
+See
-in the section below entitled {ref}`sec_phylogen_unified_structure`.
+{ref}`sec_phylogen_unified_structure` for examples.

 As the name suggests, a tree sequence can also store and analyse a sequence of
 trees along a genome (i.e. a "phylogenetic network").
 This is necessary to
 account for recombination between lineages, and may be important even when looking at
 species-level phylogenies due to the effects of hybridization and incomplete lineage
 sorting.
-An overview, and links to further details are given at the
+An overview and links to further details are given at the
 {ref}`end of this page <sec_phylogen_multiple_trees>`.

 ## Hints for phylogeneticists

-Unlike other phylogenetic libraries, {program}`tskit` is designed to efficiently store not just
+Unlike other phylogenetic libraries, {program}`tskit` is designed to efficiently store not
-single trees, but sequences of correlated trees along a genome.
+just single trees, but also sequences of correlated trees along a genome.
 This means that the
 library has some features not found in more standard phylogenetic libraries.
 Here we focus on the {ref}`sec_python_api`,
 introducing seven {program}`tskit` concepts that may be useful to those with a background in